phpearth/docs/general/errors.md

----
-title: "How to show and handle errors in PHP?"
+# How to show and handle errors in PHP?
-updated: "August 16, 2016"
-permalink: "/faq/how-to-show-errors/"
-redirect_from:
-  - "/tutorials/error-handling.html"
-  - "/tutorials/error-handling"
----

 When you develop you will definitely want to turn on error reporting in PHP.
 It gives you valuable information why something failed.
 Let's check some of the most